shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/tezos-02-account.md

 -----------------------------

-# Next
+# Conclusion

 Nice work!
-In the next tutorial, we will query a Tezos node using DataHub on the Florence testnet, to determine the current balance of our account.
+You now have a Tezos account on the Florence testnet.
+In the next tutorial, we will query a Tezos node using DataHub, to determine the current balance of our account.